amanpriya-k/piano-cat/README.md

 ## MVPs
 - [x] The keyboard keys are linked to the virtual piano keys, they play the appropriate note and change color when they are played.
 - [x] The instructions are shown on one side of the screen and the corresponding keys that should be played are signified.
-- [ ] When they are correctly played, the user automatically completes the level, and has the option to move to the next level.
+- [x] When they are correctly played, the user automatically completes the level, and has the option to move to the next level.
-- [ ] The user has the option to select the speed of the tutorials, and there are different songs you can learn to play
+- [x] The user can re-demo the songs, and there are different songs you can learn to play and multiple levels.

 Bonus:
 - [ ] Users can record and playback the song at the last level